osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/view-pi-to-ocs-logs/troubleshoot-missing-pida.md

 1. Remove the Data Archive server.

-1. Add the Data Archive server.
+1. Add the Data Archive server back to the configuratino.

 1. Click **Save**.